elastic/elasticsearch-py/docs/sphinx/quickstart.rst

 Quickstart
 ==========

-This guide shows you how to install Elasticsearch and perform basic operations with it by using the Python client.
+This guide shows you how to install the Elasticsearch Python client and perform basic operations like indexing or searching documents.

 Requirements
 ------------